davaya/spdx-3-model/classmodel.md

 Simple classes are by definition datatypes because there is no subset of a simple instance's value.
 So every class is one of: simple datatype, complex datatype, or complex classtype.

- *\* Classtype is used in this document as the name for "every complex class that is not a datatype".
+ *\* Classtype is used in this document as the name for "complex class that is not a datatype".
 Differing opinions on the meaning of "class" often restrict it to only complex classes, or to only complex classes that are not datatypes.
-This document uses Class as defined in [RDFS](https://www.w3.org/TR/rdf11-schema/#ch_classes) Section 2:
+The class model uses Class as defined in [RDFS](https://www.w3.org/TR/rdf11-schema/#ch_classes) Section 2:
  "The class of everything. rdfs:Resource is an instance of rdfs:Class"*